xsdg/gqpp/.github/ISSUE_TEMPLATE.md

 ### STEPS TO REPRODUCE
 <!---
-For bugs, please provide informations how to reproduce the problem.
+For bugs, please provide information how to reproduce the problem.
-For feature requests, please provide screenshots and other informations that describe your idea the best.
+For feature requests, please provide screenshots and other information that describe your idea the best.
 -->